 During the post-9/11 wars in Iraq and Afghanistan, as much as 250 tons of trash a day were burned with jet fuel in huge open pits the size of football fields, spewing toxic fumes and carcinogens into the air.
-Service-members burned all kinds of garbage, from Styrofoam to lithium-ion batteries to medical waste–even body parts.
+Service-members burned all kinds of garbage, from batteries to body parts.
 When trash is burned it releases dioxin in the air, the same chemical used in Agent Orange.
 So it’s no wonder that veterans exposed to toxic smoke from open burn pits went on to develop a number of severe illnesses.

 Open burn pits were often located close to soldiers’ living quarters.
 The closer you were to burn pit smoke and the longer you were exposed to it, the higher the likelihood that your illnesses are exposure-related.
 Researchers continue to find evidence showing the link between burn pit exposure and a number of long-term illnesses.
-There is sufficient evidence to service-connect the following illnesses:

-- Cancer of any type
+- Respiratory cancer of any type

-- Chronic obstructive pulmonary disease
+- Chronic obstructive pulmonary disease (COPD)

 - Granulomatous disease